DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 The [B] button of your right-hand Quest controller acts as an Xbox controller's [X] button.
 And the [X] button of your left-hand Quest controller acts as an Xbox controller's [B] button.
 B and X are swapped.
 This is the default mapping of UEVR.
-Not specific to the PJD profile.
+Not specific to the profile.

 Wondering how you can dodge (press X) while moving?
 See [Jump and Dodge](#jump-and-dodge)
 And [Swapped \[B\] and \[X\] buttons](#swapped-B-and-X-buttons)

-#### Glyph Gestures
+### Glyph Gestures

-Starting in PJD profile version 1.08, there is a "Hogwarts Config" tab in the [UEVR settings](#open-uevr-settings-in-game) when showing advanced settings.
+Go to the "Hogwarts Config" tab in the [UEVR settings](#open-uevr-settings-in-game) when showing advanced settings.
 See [Profile Configuration Options](#profile-configuration-options)
 Go there to enable spell-casting using gestures.

-In previous versions, Press F7 on your keyboard to enable spell-casting using gestures.

 Glyphs are shown in the game's spell management menu (d-pad right).
 Hover the curser over a spell to see what glyph to draw to cast that spell.